 Portable or permanently installed standby generators can come in handy during long-term power outages.
 However, if you do not know how to use them properly, they can be dangerous.
 Contact a qualified vendor or electrician to help you determine what generator is best suited to your needs.
 Before using, read and follow manufacturer’s instructions.

 If you are installing a permanent generator, it must have a transfer switch.
 The transfer switch prevents energy from leaving your generator and going back onto the utility electrical equipment, when it could be dangerous to a lineman or others near downed power lines, a process known as “back feed.”
 A qualified electrician should install your generator and transfer switch.

 Safe Electricity has the following tips to use portable generators safely:

 - Operate it outdoors in an area with plenty of ventilation.
 Never run a generator in a home or garage.
 Generators give off deadly carbon monoxide.

 - Do not plug a generator into the wall to avoid back feed.
-Use heavy-duty extension cords to connect appliances to the outlets on the generator itself.
+Use heavy-duty extension cords to connect appliances to the outlets on the generator.

 - Be sure the generator is turned off and cool before fueling it.

-- Keep children and pets away from portable generators at all times.
+- Keep children and pets away from portable generators.
 Many generator components are hot enough to burn you during operation.

-Safe Electricity suggests that these safety guidelines as well as basic operating instructions be posted in the home and with the generator.
+Safe Electricity suggests these safety guidelines and basic operating instructions be posted in the home and with the generator.